 “It’s just a manifestation of idolatry,” Matt Slick, president of Christian Apologetics and Research Ministry (CARM) told Christian News Network.
 “The Roman Catholic Church has elevated Mary to a goddess. … They’ve even said that she participated in the atonement.”

-“She’s a recipient of the grace of God, just as any Christian is a recipient of the grace of God,” added Pastor Jon Speed of the Log College and Christ is King Baptist Church in Syracuse, New York.
+“She’s a recipient of the grace of God, just as any Christian is a recipient of the grace of God,” added Jon Speed, founder of the Log College and pastor of Christ is King Baptist Church in Syracuse, New York.
 “We’re all highly favored.
 We’re beloved.
 Every believer who is in Christ is in the same position as Mary.”

 “We are told in Scripture that if anyone adds any words to salvation, they don’t have salvation,” Slick said.
 “The Roman Catholic Church says that salvation by faith alone is heresy.”